 An artist should not be just a pair of hands following orders.
 You have something unique to bring to any project, and our goal will be working to develop that ability.
 We are very excited to have David teach with us for the first time this semester.

-After taking this class students will also receive a free profile on the Smarter Art Market
+After taking this class students will also receive a free profile on the Alumni Portfolio site the Smarter Art Market.

 David Palumbo's most recent project was the creation of the 135 original paintings that comprise the Marvel Masterpieces 2020 collection, published by Upper Deck Entertainment.
 He has worked extensively as an illustrator in the fantasy and science fiction genres, where he has painted cover art and interior art for dozens of books and magazines, as well as numerous illustrations for Magic: The Gathering.
 Palumbo has also been a regular contributor to Heavy Metal Magazine since 2008 as one of the creators involved in the Tarot feature.
 He has provided artwork for collectible card games, comic covers, album covers, film posters, magazine covers, advertisements, and film preproduction and his artwork has appeared in such publications as Spectrum, ImagineFX, and 2D Artist Magazine.
 Other clients include Marvel Comics, Tor.com, Lucasfilm, Night Shade Books, Pyr, and Road Runner Records.
 His client list also includes Acclaim Entertainment, Black Library, Riley Films, Science Fiction Book Club, and Solaris Books.
 Palumbo has also been showing personal works in fine art galleries since 2003, at galleries in Philadelphia, New York, Chicago, London, and Paris.